-Advanced field experience in the application of learned principles from Coaching (CO), Athletic Training (AT), Exercise Science (EX), Management-Diving Industry (MD), Management-Golf Industry (MG),

-Physical Education (PE), and Sport Management (SM).
+Advanced field experience in the application of learned principles from Coaching (CO), Athletic Training (AT), Exercise Science (EX), Management-Diving Industry (MD), Management-Golf Industry (MG), Physical Education (PE), and Sport Management (SM).
 Course may be repeated if field experience is varied.
-Prerequisites for all SES majors: Full Acceptance into the preferred SES major, as well as prior approval of Program Director and Department Chair; Exercise Science majors must also satisfy the specific requirements for Practicum approval listed under the major.
+Prerequisites for all SES majors: Full Acceptance into the preferred SES major, as well as prior approval of Program Director and Department Chair; Exercise Science majors must also satisfy the specific requirements for Practicum approval listed under the major and must have passed SES 370 Fitness Assessment and Exercise Prescription or be taking it concurrently.
 Sport Management-Golf Industry majors must enroll in sections 01 and 02 at 2 credit hours each.
 PE-Option students must enroll in a minimum of 6 credits total and a maximum of 12 credits total.

-487 Senior Seminar in (2 or 3)

-An integrative study of the knowledge, concepts, and professional and clinical skills gained from prior coursework and practical experiences in Athletic Training (AT), Exercise Science (EX), SM-Diving Industry (DI), SM-Golf Industry (GI), Physical Education (PE), and Sport Management (SM).
+487 Senior Seminar in \\\\\\ (2 or 3) An integrative study of the knowledge, concepts, and professional and clinical skills gained from prior coursework and practical experiences in Athletic Training (AT), Exercise Science (EX), SM-Diving Industry (DI), SM-Golf Industry (GI), Physical Education (PE), and Sport Management (SM).